jmudy/mask-detector/README.md

 python3 convert.py
 rm *.xml
 ```

-## Train YOLOv4 on the custom dataset
+## 4. Train YOLOv4 on the custom dataset

 The images for training and test have been divided in a ratio of 80-20% respectively.

+Clone the following repository to download the files to be used in the training with Google Colab.

 ```bash
 cd ~/project
 git clone https://github.com/jmudy/mask-detector
 cp -r mask-detector/yolov4-mask/ .
 rm -r -f mask-detector/
 ```

+Create `obj` and `test` folders to store the training and test images and labels, with a ratio of 80% training - 20% test.

 ```bash
 cd ~/project/dataset
 mkdir obj
 mkdir test